Michael Portillo: Retirement from politics

 When Duncan Smith was elected leader, Portillo returned to the backbenches.
 In March 2003, he voted in favour of the 2003 invasion of Iraq.
 In November 2003, he turned down an offer of a Shadow Cabinet post from the incoming Conservative leader Michael Howard.
 He did not seek re-election in the 2005 general election.
 His membership of the Conservative Party has since lapsed.

-In 2007 he was named by PinkNews as one of the most powerful LGBT+ figures in British politics.

 Talking to Andrew Neil on This Week in May 2016, he gave his views on the effectiveness of David Cameron's government and its legislative plans as described in the Queen's speech: "After 23 years of careful thought about what they would like to do in power ... the answer is nothing", a description which The Guardian described as "elegant".

-Portillo supported Brexit, though he also expressed the opinion that the 2016 Brexit referendum "absolutely does not fit with" the British system of parliamentary sovereignty, and that "parliament has the right to interpret" the result.
-In a 2016 television discussion he said that "because of the catastrophic blunder committed by David Cameron, [Nigel] Farage deserves a place in history" because "he spooked the Prime Minister into holding a referendum that he then lost."
-He also condemned Theresa May's 2018 "Chequers plan" for exit negotiations as "the most dreadful betrayal, and if I had been a member of the Cabinet, I would have been one of the ones who would have quit over the weekend."
+Portillo supported Brexit, In a 2016 television discussion he said that "because of the catastrophic blunder committed by David Cameron, [Nigel] Farage deserves a place in history" because "he spooked the Prime Minister into holding a referendum that he then lost."
+Portillo also condemned Theresa May's 2018 "Chequers plan" for exit negotiations as "the most dreadful betrayal, and if I had been a member of the Cabinet, I would have been one of the ones who would have quit over the weekend."